 Stanford Food Institute

-In support of the academic mission of the university, the Stanford Food Institute was created by Stanford Residential & Dining Enterprises (R&DE) to advance research, education, policy, business, and practice to promote a holistic approach to improving what people eat, how they access food, and the role that food plays in our lives.
+In support of the academic mission of the university, the Stanford Food Institute was created by Stanford Residential & Dining Enterprises (R&DE) to advance research, education, policy, business, and practice to promote a holistic approach to improving what people eat, how people access food, and the role that food plays in our lives.
 Through this collaborative platform, R&DE Stanford Dining is engaging across the university to promote food education, research, and flavor & innovation.
 Learn more about our programs, partnerships, and events on the Stanford Food Institute webpage.

 Menus of Change University Research Collaborative